ermlikeyeah/ermlikeyeah.github.io/_posts/2019-05-04-weeknotes-monday-29-april-2019.markdown

 #### Exit mood
 (Inspired by [Joanne Rewcastle](https://twitter.com/joannerewcastle)’s regular end of week tweet.)
-Confident we are moving forward in the right way.
+Tough, tough week.
+But confident we are moving forward in the right way in the right direction.